 BKS Iyengar said, “Yoga, an ancient but perfect science, deals with the evolution of humanity.
 This evolution includes all aspects of one’s being, from bodily health to self-realization.”

-‘Dis-ease’ in the human system could manifest as changes in your emotional state, a negative mental attitude, physiological changes, altered breathing patterns or a combination of these.
+‘Dis-ease’ in the human system manifests as changes in our emotional state, a negative mental attitude, physiological changes, altered breathing patterns or a combination of these.
 One fundamental Ayurvedic understanding is that an imbalance in any of these dimensions leads to dis-ease in others.
 What manifests in one dimension may have a root cause in another.
 Yoga practice is recommended in Ayurvedic medicine as a preventive and as a treatment, from a psycho-spiritual perspective.
 Thus yoga treats all the dimensions of the human system.

 In the past 1-2,000 years we have evolved a fourth: the Mental.
 This operates in the domain of the rational mind which has now become acutely self-conscious, with a well-developed Ego.
 This cognitive style is based on the principle of duality – subject/object, black/white, yours/mine, either/or.
 And it’s proving extremely unhelpful to mankind and to the planet.
 Duality gives us only two choices and our fear of making the wrong choice or being told we’re ‘running away from the problem’ is exploited all the time by individuals and organisations whose sole purpose is the getting of power and money.

 Fortunately, evidence suggests there are millions of individuals who question and reject this approach.
 In his book ‘The Ever Present Origin”, Gebser suggests we could be witnessing the emergence of a fifth structure – Integral Consciousness.
 It might be wishful thinking but if he’s right, it could be the antidote to the excessive egoism of Mental Consciousness, along with its denial of our Spiritual reality and our Natural origins.